DiscoverProgramming/CRUD-api/README.md

 This project is a simple Express.js application that provides a basic CRUD (Create, Read, Update, Delete) API.
 It uses an in-memory data store, which should be replaced with a real database for production applications.

+## Why I created this
+I created this simple API as my first project to post onto the Community Exchange.
+If I got something wrong or anyone has an idea on how to improve it, feel free to create a PR!

 ### File Structure

 • [app.js](app.js): This is the main server file.